charlesmerritt/Sherwood/README.md

 # Sherwood
 Sherwood is our final project for our data science class, we intend to use the Quiver Quantitative API to aggregate data on the stock trades of government officials, and build out an application that allows you to visualize this data in meaningful ways.
 Our application will be unique for a few reasons: it will include important contextual data that is often lacking in similar applications (including the Quiver Quantitative mainsite), it will enable comparisons and explorations of the stock trades of all 535 members of Congress, it will allow you to subdivide Congress in interesting ways by analyzing certain committees, party affiliations, state, and more.
 Importantly, Sherwood will be completely free and open source, whereas similar programs are almost always locked behind paywalls.
 ## The team
-Charles Merritt, Edward Hayashi, and Brennan Heinel constructed Sherwood collaboratively in Spring of 2023.
+Charles Merritt, Edward Hayashi, and Brennin Heinel constructed Sherwood collaboratively in Spring of 2023.
 ## The goals
 The goals of Sherwood are...
 - To encourage investment transparency for elected officials.